 I am an IT professional with over 10 years of experience working with a broad range of technologies and projects such as client server, integrations, web development, bits of mobile, dev ops, etc. I have worked for private and public enterprises & startup

 I learned how to program at the Recurse Center, then somehow was part of the tech industry.
 Now I'm at Windmill building tools to make development easier and more transparent.
 I want to help others get as excited about code and problem solving as I am!

 This is my first time teaching in a public setting.
 I have close to 8 years of working with Web technologies, both front-end and backend (HTML, JS, CSS, Python, beginner Elixir).
 I'm really passionate about learning and teaching is a great way to learn.

 I'd like to use my coding skills to help people learn to code.
 I like Functional Programming and currently I work for Codurance.
 I have done (either professionally or purely for learning) Haskell, Scala, PHP, Ruby, Java, JS, React and others :)

-I am a front end / LAMP dev with 15+ years experience.
-I am keen to empower the next generation of devs.
+Front end dev with 15+ years experience, having begun as a LAMP developer.
 Despite many recruitment initiatives our industry is still male-dominated, this needs to change.
-I am also a qualified workplace trainer
+I am also a qualified workplace trainer and Scrum Master.